Tuesday, 18 December 2012

 their husbands.
 They live on their own and they need help with sewing skills as a second part time job when there will be no employment available for them.

-About the computers; what a great help it will help to our satellite kinder schools who don't have any access
+computers; what a great help it will help to our satellite kinder schools who

 to computers.
 We also gave some units to our school over here in the city.